worldOfVerdure/rotateCube/README.md

 # Rotating Cube Demo

-Play around with sliders to changer various css properties of Cube.
+Play around with sliders, radio and checkbox buttons to change various css properties of a Cube.